‘Truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for me.’

 ‘You are the light of the world.
 A city set on a hill cannot be hidden.
 Nor do people light a lamp and put it under a basket, but on a stand, and it gives light to all in the house.
 In the same way let your light shine before others, so that they may see your good works and give glory to your Father who is in heaven.’

 The BIG SLEEP OUT March 2019!

-On the night of Friday 1st March, St Joseph’s will be hosting the third annual ‘Big Sleep Out’ for our adopted charity, Four Walls.
-Our children are so excited and proud of their school for taking part.
+On the night of Friday 1st March, St Joseph’s hosted the third annual ‘Big Sleep Out’ for our adopted charity, Four Walls.
+Our children were so excited and proud of their school for taking part.
 For details on how to support with donations or by attending, please visit https://www.fourwallscharity.com/big-sleep-out-2019

 CARITAS Westminster – Prayers and Cakes!